 Line25 is reader supported.
 At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site.
 Learn more

 The world of website design and development is constantly evolving.
-There is a continuous rapid progression of front end technologies, especially in Javascript.
+There is a continuous rapid progression of front-end technologies, especially in JavaScript.
+With the growing demand for interactive and visually appealing interfaces, free JavaScript effects have become essential tools for developers.
 It feels like each month there is a new JS library out; it can be difficult to keep track.

 There is very much a trend in website design towards interactivity and animation.
 Using these free Javascript effects can help you animate and make your static site interactive, without necessarily having to go down a website redesign or re-development route.

-Let’s take a look at 7 free JS examples you can use right now:
+Let’s take a look at 7 free Javascript effects you can use right now:

 Particles.js